pvasek/kudu-wiki/Deployment.md

 - Kudu locates the relevant csproj file that needs to be built.
 See [[Customizing deployments]] for details on this.
 - msbuild is run, and produces artifact in a TMP folder
 - Artifacts are copied to wwwroot, using the same smart logic as in the non-WAP case

+## Future direction

+In the future, we'll have an option to let you completely override how the deployment is performed.